 Volunteer disability advocates work one-on-one with clients applying for Persons with Disabilities designation status through the Ministry of Social Development and Poverty Reduction.
 Volunteer advocates assist clients to draft aspects of their application, help liaise with their health practitioners, and review completed applications prior to submission.
 There is an application process for this position and volunteers must participate in a training program provided by TAPS, offered twice a year in September and January.
 Volunteer disability advocates must have strong organizational, writing, interpersonal, and analytical thinking skills.

-Time Commitment: 8 hr training program, spread over two weeks (2 hours, 2 nights a week); then 4-6 hours a month for at least 6 months.
-If you are interested, you can contact the VDAP Coordinator at: firstname.lastname@example.org
+Time commitment: 8 hr training program, spread over two weeks (2 hours, 2 nights a week); then 4-6 hours a month for at least 6 months.

-Please note that you may not receive an immediate response to your application.
+Please note that, depending on when we are in need of more volunteers, you may not receive an immediate response to your application.

 Volunteers at an appreciation lunch

 Front Desk Volunteer

 We always need people to work on our busy front desk, welcoming clients to the office and answering the phone.
 This is a great way to “get your feet wet” as you will quickly get a comprehensive feel for the work that TAPS does.
 This is a demanding job, one that is vitally important and valuable to our organization.
 No reception experience necessary, thorough training and support will be provided.
 Must have good communication skills and proficiency in English, an ability to manage in a busy work environment, crisis management skills, and a non-judgmental attitude.

 Time commitment: one 3½-hour shift per week.